Difference Between Inc and LLC: Everything You Need to Know

 Corporations will always exist regardless if owners come and go from the company.
 In some states, an LLC could potentially dissolve if a member leaves and the operating agreement doesn't specify what happens in this scenario.

 If you need more help with understanding the difference, you can post your legal need (or post your job) on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.